sferik/twitter-ruby/README.md

 [user-streams]: https://dev.twitter.com/docs/streaming-apis/streams/user

 Unlike the rest of this library, this feature is not well tested and not recommended for production applications.
-That said, if you need to do Twitter streaming on Ruby 2.0.0, this is probably your best option.
 I've decided to ship it as an experimental feature and make it more robust over time.
 Patches in this area are particularly welcome.

 Hopefully, by the time version 6 is released, this gem can fully replace [TweetStream][], [em-twitter][], [twitterstream][], and [twitter-stream].